Daniel J. Frey

 They don't want that hot light upon them to say what is right because they don't want to face the possibility that they might be wrong.

-Even in the face of a certitude, what is obviously the right thing to do, a child is sexually attacked, the person obfuscates and pretends they don't actually see.
+If a child is sexually attacked, the person obfuscates and pretends they don't actually see.

 What is right and what is wrong.